KyleKing/copier-template-tester/docs/README.md

 ### Configuration File

-When creating a copier template repository, you'll need to follow the nested ["subdirectory" approach](https://copier.readthedocs.io/en/latest/configuring/#subdirectory) so that the directory looks like this:
+When creating a copier template repository, I recommend following the nested ["subdirectory" approach](https://copier.readthedocs.io/en/latest/configuring/#subdirectory) so that the directory looks like this:

 ```sh
 └── template_dir